Agile Modeling Home Page

 Here are a few specific anecdotes:

 1. The requirements document that never got to the developers.
-In the spring of 2005 I had the pleasure of visiting India.
-While I was there I spent time at several organizations discussing with them how to become more agile.
+I have had the pleasure of visiting India many times.
+Once while I was there I spent time at several organizations discussing with them how to become more agile.
 Part way through the trip I spent some time with a gentleman who worked for an IT outsourcing service firm.
 One aspect of his job was to take the large requirements documents provided by their American clients, which were typically hundreds of pages in length, and to summarize them down to something less than ten pages.
 This summary was then provided to the development team, not the detailed requirements.
 They did this because they discovered that no matter how well the documentation had been written the problem still remained that the documents were error prone, contradictory, and far too verbose.
 This in turn led to the wrong software being developed.
 Experience showed them that by giving the developers the overview document and then having them talk with the client on a regular basis, daily conference calls were common, that they could do a far better job.
 In short, this CMMI level 4 firm discovered that a significant productivity improvement (SPI) strategy was to reduce requirements documentation, not increase it.
 Granted, writing this document up front would hopefully have had the benefit that the client settled on a common vision.
 However, they could still have achieved this same goal without having to write some much documentation (e.g. perhaps they should have just written the 10-page summary to begin with).

-2. The program architecture that wasn't.
-Years ago I worked on a very large program comprised of a collection of related projects.
+2. The program architecture that wasn’t.
+Years ago I worked on a very large program comprised of a collection of related teams.
 There was an common architecture team within this program whose goal was to provide the technical vision for the various development teams.
 This team actually did a fairly decent job, producing some very good models which they printed out and displayed publicly.
-They were also available to consult to the project teams.
-Some teams actually worked with the architects and took advantage of the help, some simply ignored the effort believing that it wouldn't amount to much (these people were pretty much correct), and others actively worked against the effort.
+They were also available to consult to the teams.
+Some teams actually worked with the architects and took advantage of the help, some simply ignored the effort believing that it wouldn’t amount to much (these people were pretty much correct), and others actively worked against the effort.
 Two teams even invested the time to put together their own competing architectures, one of which was incredibly similar to what the official architecture team put together (it took them several months to admit that their private effort had been a complete waste of time) and another which was very different (the official architecture was based on J2EE, this team wanted to go .NET, and spent significant effort politicking for their approach: they eventually lost).
 In the end, even though there was a high-quality, realistic definition of an architecture in place, management support for the architecture (including a decree to follow it), and support by the architects to the development teams, most developers still refused to take the time to read the documentation.

 3. Documentation after the fact.
 A few years ago I worked at an organization which built software that fell under the FDA 21-CFR-11 regulations.
 The short story is that you have to have a defined software process and sufficient documentation in place to show that the development team actually followed the process.
 The FDA does random audits, and failing such an audit can do very bad things to your market capitalization.
-This company did have a software process in place but were a bit challenged following it to the letter, mostly because the process wasn't very good.
-So, many project teams found themselves in the position of once they had delivered the software into production they now had to spend several weeks or months creating the documentation required to make it look like they had actually followed the process.
+This company did have a software process in place but were a bit challenged following it to the letter, mostly because the process wasn’t very good.
+So, many teams found themselves in the position of once they had delivered the software into production they now had to spend several weeks or months creating the documentation required to make it look like they had actually followed the process.
 This documentation had nothing to do with the actual software development, its only benefit was to CYA on the odd chance of an FDA audit.
-Furthermore, the aim of the regulations is not to promote documentation, it's to reduce the chance of loss of life due to software-related mistakes; documentation after the fact doesn't further this goal at all.
+Furthermore, the aim of the regulations is not to promote documentation, it’s to reduce the chance of loss of life due to software-related mistakes; documentation after the fact doesn’t further this goal at all.

 4. The software process which wasn't read.
 I've lost track of the number of organizations that I've worked in where someone within IT thought it was a good idea to put together, or better yet purchase and then modify, a detailed software process description.
 Although this process description is typically pretty good, and the people behind it enthusiastic about it, the IT professionals that it's given too rarely bother to read it.
 Experienced people may flip through it, or simply wait for the half-day training course, and new hires may read the overview and specific portions of it the first week on the job.
 But invariably the process is rarely read during the actual development of software, typically because the IT professionals are in fact highly skilled and don't feel the need to read the procedures before doing their job.
 In short, the process definition effort was mostly a wasted investment.